A Parents Guide to Policies and Procedures Westminster Childrens After School Society

 Although all files are confidential, the Fraser Health Licensing Officer has access to all files in accordance with legislation.

 If an out-of-school program is full, a waiting list is kept with the names of families wanting care.
 Priority is given on a first come first serve basis.
 If a spot becomes available, the first family on the list is contacted by phone and/or email.
 If their needs have changed, the next family is contacted, etc. until a replacement is found.
 Preference will be given to siblings of children already enrolled in the program.
 If a Centre provides care for children attending another school (i.e. Park Place) children attending the school where the Centre is located will be given priority.
 Preference for the Spring Break, summer and winter programs is given to children previously enrolled in these programs.

 The Centres have a special registration procedure for the Summer program.
 Children already registered in the Centre will be given priority but must register by the deadline provided on the registration forms.
 Spaces not filled by the deadline will be made available to parents/other families within the community needing summer care only.
 A full one Calendar months’ notice prior to the 1st of the month registered in, is necessary to change weeks booked over the summer months.
 Post-dated cheques are required at the time of registration for all registered weeks.
 Provided the Team Coordinator is notified by the given deadline date, children current enrolled will have a reserved space in September if they wish to take their children out for the summer and continue the following September.

 Fees for Before and After School Program

-Current fees are $425 per month, per child are due and payable by the First day of each month and will be processed by way of pre-authorized automatic debit (PAD) and is a requirement of registration.
+Current fees are $475 per month, per child and, effective February 1, 2022 fees will go up to $525 per month/per child for full time care are due and payable by the First day of each month and will be processed by way of pre-authorized automatic debit (PAD) and is a requirement of registration.